 We may use information held about you to provide you with news about service updates, things we think you might be interested in, or any changes to our charity.

-The quickest way to stop receiving a messages or subscription is click on the unsubscribe link at the bottom of the email (this way we hold your details on a ‘suppression list’ to make sure you do not receive any more of these emails or newsletters).
+The quickest way to stop receiving a messages or subscription is click on the unsubscribe link in the email or call us to be removed from our postal, telephone list. (this way we hold your details on a ‘suppression list’ to make sure you do not receive any more of these emails or newsletters).

-For the purpose of the Data Protection Act 1998 or any replacement legislation including the EU General Data Protection Regulation (the “GDPR”) (together, the “Data Protection Legislation”), the data controller for HHUGS is Office 36, 89-90 Hatton Gardens London EC1N 8PN.
+For the purpose of the Data Protection Act 2018 or any replacement legislation including the EU General Data Protection Regulation (the “GDPR”) (together, the “Data Protection Legislation”), the data controller for HHUGS is 43 Berkeley Square, 4th floor, London, W1J 4FJ.

 HHUGS is committed to ensuring that your details are kept private and confidential and will do our utmost to guarantee this.
 In accordance with the Data Protection Act and the General Data Protection Regulation, we endeavour to provide our users with a safe, secure and confidential experience.
 All of the information that you provide will only be used for the purposes set forth herein.